PHPCSStandards/PHPCSStandards.github.io/wiki/Usage.md

             --help        Print this help message
             --version     Print version information
             <file>        One or more files and/or directories to check
+            <encoding>    The encoding of the files being checked (default is iso-8859-1)
             <extensions>  A comma separated list of file extensions to check
                           (only valid if checking a directory)
+            <generator>   The name of a doc generator to use
+                          (forces doc generation instead of checking)
             <patterns>    A comma separated list of patterns to ignore files and directories
-            <encoding>    The encoding of the files being checked (default is iso-8859-1)
+            <report>      Print either the "full", "xml", "checkstyle", "csv"
+                          "json", "emacs", "source", "summary", "diff"
+                          "svnblame", "gitblame", "hgblame" or "notifysend" report
+                          (the "full" report is printed by default)
+            <reportFile>  Write the report to the specified file path
+            <reportWidth> How many columns wide screen reports should be printed
             <sniffs>      A comma separated list of sniff codes to limit the check to
                           (all sniffs must be part of the specified standard)
             <severity>    The minimum severity required to display an error or warning
             <standard>    The name or path of the coding standard to use
             <tabWidth>    The number of spaces each tab represents
-            <generator>   The name of a doc generator to use
-                          (forces doc generation instead of checking)
-            <report>      Print either the "full", "xml", "checkstyle", "csv", "emacs"
-                          "source", "summary", "svnblame" or "gitblame" report
-                          (the "full" report is printed by default)
-            <reportfile>  Write the report to the specified file path
-            <reportWidth> How many columns wide screen reports should be printed

 > The `--standard` command line argument is optional, even if you have more than one coding standard installed.
 If no coding standard is specified, PHP_CodeSniffer will default to checking against the _PEAR_ coding standard, or the standard you have set as the default.
 [View instructions for setting the default coding standard](https://github.com/squizlabs/PHP_CodeSniffer/wiki/Configuration-Options#setting-the-default-coding-standard).